 What Was the Theme of 2023 International Women’s Day?

 #BreakTheBias forged by millions worldwide.

-The universal female suffrage movement that had begun in New Zealand, IWD, originated from labor movements in North America and Europe during the early 20th century.
+The universal female suffrage movement in New Zealand, IWD, originated from labor movements in North America and Europe during the early 20th century.

 1. Hire an inspirational speaker to Zoom-bomb a meeting.